-TriggerOverlap = EndOfExposure or Readout
+TriggerOverlap=Readout with Short Exposure

-• This special condition describes the case of a short exposure relative to the readout period.
+This special condition describes the case of a short exposure relative to the readout period.
 A trigger received before the end of the frame readout is latched and delayed until such time that the following short exposure will end with the end of the previous frame readout.
 The second readout period will then start immediately.